-Following 24-48 hours of cognitive and physical rest, when asymptomatic, and when clearance is given by a physician, the participant may begin the following protocol under the guidance and/or supervision of the Athletic Trainer or Healthcare Provider.
-Progression through the return to play protocol is at the discretion of the athletic trainer and the physician.
+Following 24-48 hours of cognitive and physical rest and once an evaluation is performed by both Athletic Trainer and Student Health Services the participant may begin controlled, sub-symptom threshold aerobic exercise training under the guidance and/or supervision of the Athletic Trainer or Healthcare Provider, provided resting symptoms are stable (not getting worse) and are not severe.
+Progression through the return-to-play protocol is at the discretion of the athletic trainer and the physician.
 Each phase is performed on separate days.
 If any symptoms worsen during exercise, the participant will return to previous step after 24 hours of rest.
 The following rules are also in place:

-- Resistance training may begin no sooner than stage 4. - Following successful completion of Phases 1-4, clearance by the physician to return to contact activities is required. - Phases 5 and Phase 6 will be completed under supervision of Athletic Trainer/Healthcare Provider. - A completed Head Injury Return to Play Clearance form must be submitted to the Recreational Sports office with physician clearance/signature and supervising Athletic Trainer/Healthcare Provider signature for full medical clearance.
+- Resistance training may begin no sooner than stage 4. - Following successful completion of Phases 1-4, clearance by the physician/Student Health Services is required for the participant to return to full contact activities. - A completed Head Injury Return to Play Clearance form must be submitted to the Campus Recreation office with physician clearance/signature and supervising Athletic Trainer/Healthcare Provider signature for full medical clearance.